 Your employment ends because: You may be able to continue coverage.
-See the Your job has been eliminated You have been placed on severance This plan allows former employees to continue their coverage Special coverage options after your coverage ends section.
-Your employment ends because of a military leave of absence.
-If premium payments are made for you, you may be able to continue to coverage under the plan as long as the policyholder and we agree to do so and as described below: • Your coverage may continue until stopped by the policyholder but not beyond 24 months from the start of the absence.
+See the You may be able to continue coverage.
+See the Special coverage options after your coverage ends section.
+If premium payments are made for you, you may be able to continue to coverage under the plan as long as the contract holder and we agree to do so and as described below: • Your coverage may continue until stopped by the contract holder but not beyond 24 months from the start of the absence.

-It is your policyholder's responsibility to let us know when your employment ends.
-The limits above may be extended only if we and the policyholder agree in writing to extend them.
+It is your contract holder's responsibility to let us know when your employment ends.
+The limits above may be extended only if we and the contract holder agree in writing to extend them.